top of page

 Newborn pockets are easy to use and can be quite cheap.
 They are often tricky to stuff because they have such a tiny pocket.
 Newborn pockets generally get outgrown quicker than prefolds and flats.

-Newborn AIOs are extremely convenient as you don't try to piece together nappies while holding onto a wriggly baby.
+Newborn AIOs are extremely convenient as you don't have to try to piece together nappies while holding onto a wriggly baby.
 They require no post-laundry prep.
-However, they can be costly.
+However, they can be costly and are outgrown (and outpeed!) very quickly.

-Fitteds are usually very popular because they can absorb the large volume of newborn pee.
-They can, however, be bulky.
+Fitteds are usually very popular because they can absorb a large volume of newborn pee.
+They can, however, be bulky and take longer to dry.

 Conclusion: Most moms will agree that it's nice to have a variety of all these styles as sometimes you feel like using one type and the next day, you feel like using the other.